chris1111/Fix-PackageMaker-APFS/README.md

 - You accept to install the new SlitForks and the Credits.html file in PackageMaker.app
 - I am not responsible for the changes you will make

-### A fix for making PackageMaker working in APFS file system
+### Fix PackageMaker APFS is a fix for making PackageMaker working in APFS file system

 ### without the fix it does not preserve resources Forks in APFS File system
 - PackageMaker was designed to run on HFS+J